Complete Nursing Career Guide

 After being able to thoughtfully read through your career alternatives, accredited schools, financial aid options, and common questions about nursing you will be able to align your goals and priorities with college offerings to make the best choice for your future.
 Let’s get going!

-CNA certification courses can range in length from a six-month program to an 18-month program combining classroom instruction with hands-on clinical training.
+A CNA certification program last from six-months to 18-months depending on the design of the program.
+The longer CNA certification program combines both in-class instruction and hands-on clinical training.
 The CNA certificate program is available at a community college, vocational school, and a variety of accredited training institutes.
-A certified nursing assistant track will provide you with direct interactions with patients under the supervision of an RN, LPN, and/or LVN.
+A certified nursing assistant certification will provide you with direct interactions with patients under the direct supervision of an RN, LPN, and/or LVN.

-Both an LVN and LPN provide basic nursing care for patients under the direct supervision of registered nurses (RN) and/or doctors.
-Licensed practical nurses and licensed vocational nurses can work in nursing homes, extended care facilities, physician’s offices, hospitals, and/or private homes.
-In most cases, the LPN and LVN acronyms can be used interchangeably with exception of qualification for professionals in California and Texas.
+Both the LVN & LPN tracks provide students with skills and knowledge of basic nursing care under the supervision of doctors and/or registered nurses (RN).
+Licensed vocational nurses and licensed practical nurses can work in a variety of settings in the healthcare industry.
+Examples of work environments include hospitals, nursing homes, private residence, extended care facilities, and physician’s offices.
+In most cases, the LPN and LVN acronyms are used interchangeably across the country.
+The exception to this rule of thumb is for qualification of nursing professionals in Texas and California.

 There are four primary types of associate degrees we will discuss in this career guide that include: Associate Degree in Nursing (ADN), Associate of Science in Nursing (ASN), Associate of Applied Science in Nursing (AAS), and Associate of Nursing (AN).